6.3: Kinetics with Enzymes

 We have previously derived equations for the reversible binding of a ligand to a macromolecule.
 Next, we derived equations for the receptor-mediated facilitated transport of a molecule through a semipermeable membrane.
 This latter case extended the former case by adding a physical transport step.
 Now, in what hopefully will seem like deja vu, we will derive almost identical equations for the chemical transformation of a ligand, commonly referred to as a substrate, into a product by an enzyme.
 We will study two scenarios based on two different assumptions, each enabling a straightforward mathematical derivation of kinetic equations:

-1. Rapid Equilibrium Assumption - enzyme E (macromolecule) and substrate S (ligand) concentrations can be determined using the dissociation constant since E, S, and ES are in rapid equilibrium, as we previously used in our derivation of the equations for facilitated transport.
-Sorry about the switch from A to S in the designation of the substrate.
-Biochemists use S to represent the substrate (ligand) and A, B, P, and Q to represent reactants and products in the case of multi-substrate and multi-product reactions.
+- Rapid Equilibrium Assumption - enzyme E (macromolecule) and substrate S (ligand) concentrations can be determined using the dissociation constant since E, S, and ES are in rapid equilibrium, as we previously used in deriving the equations for facilitated transport.
+Sorry about the switch from A to S in the substrate designation.
+Biochemists use S to represent the substrate (ligand), and A, B, P, and Q to represent reactants and products in multi-substrate, multi-product reactions.

 Enzyme kinetics experiments, as we will see in the following chapters, must be used to determine the detailed mechanism of the catalyzed reaction.
-Using kinetic analysis, you can determine the order of binding/dissociation of substrates and products, the rate constants for individual steps, and clues to the mechanism used by the enzyme in catalysis.
+Using kinetic analysis, you can determine the order in which substrates and products bind and dissociate, the rate constants for individual steps, and clues to the mechanism used by the enzyme in catalysis.

 Consider the following reaction mechanism for the enzyme-catalyzed conversion of substrate S into product P. (We will assume that the catalyzed rate is much greater than the noncatalyzed rate.)